John-Abbott-College/1P6-Notes/Markdown/20_try_parse.md

 {
    Console.Write("Please enter a number between 1 and 10: ");

-   // if this fails, it sets yourNumber to zero, which is
-   // outside of the range I wanted, so all is good int.TryParse(Console.ReadLine(), out yourNumber);
+   int.TryParse(Console.ReadLine(), out yourNumber);
 }
 while (yourNumber < 1 || yourNumber > 10);